 7. Replace Weather Stripping

 To keep out the cold, the weather stripping that is under the garage door needs to be in good condition.
 If it is brittle, cracked, or broken, it is time to replace it.
 Replace bad weather stripping with the proper kind that fits your particular garage door.
+This will also help with warming up your garage in the winter.

 8. Lubricate Moving Parts of the Garage Door